 - Unwrap the dishwasher tablet and rub it all over the bottom of your pot.

-- As burnt areas begin to come up, stop to rinse the pan.
+- As burnt areas begin to come up, rinse them from the pan.

 - Continue rubbing the tablet over scorched areas and rinsing until it's completely clean.

-This is an easier way, but it can get expensive using a single dish tablet for each pan.
-It’s best to clean pans before they scorch, but the method is excellent as a last resort to save your favorite cookware.
+This is an easier way, but it can get expensive to use a single dish tablet for each pan.
+It's best to clean pans before they scorch, but the method is excellent as a last resort to save your favorite cookware.